BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/README.md

 **Status:** Unwritten.
 Chapter 14 may expand into multiple chapters.

+(At this point, I'm assuming that Lightning will be integrated into Standup, at which point we just need to tech how to use it.)

-* 13.0: Setting Up Lightning
+* 13.0: Understanding Lightning
 * 14.0: Using Lightning

 > _Some good docs from one of the developers are here: https://diyhpl.us/wiki/transcripts/blockstream-webinars/2019-07-31-rusty-russell-getting-started-with-c-lightning/._